Table of Contents

 Authentication in the insurance context

 Authentication begins at account creation, but it plays a critical role during every login session, interaction with claims, and account update throughout the user lifecycle.
-Key best practices include:

 Multi-factor authentication (MFA)

 Adaptive MFA, on the other hand, uses contextual risk signals such as IP reputation, geolocation, device fingerprinting, and session anomalies to apply just the right level of friction.
 For example, a broker accessing a client portal from a known device may need only a biometric confirmation, while an unrecognized login from another country might trigger step-up authentication.
+This way, security assurance is balanced with a positive, welcoming UX.

 Passwordless authentication